uccser/cs-field-guide/docs/source/getting_started/project_structure.rst

   - This file contains an introduction and important information for the repository.

-- ``LICENSE.md``
+- ``LICENCE.md``

-  - This file details the licenses the repository uses.
+  - This file details the licences the repository uses.

 - Plus other files used for installation and repository configuration.